 There has been a recent rise in popularity to decriminalize sex work and to elevate it as a legitimate profession.
-Many advocates of this mindset claim that sex work is a source of empowerment, which allows women to control their bodies on their terms; ushering it into the legal system would not only allow for their protection from violent clients but act as an aid for dealing with STDs.
-Their arguments, however, are harmfully ignorant and based upon flawed data.
+Many advocates of this mindset claim that sex work is a source of empowerment, which allows women to control their bodies on their terms.
+Ushering it into the legal system would not only allow for their protection from violent clients but would also act as an aid for dealing with STDs.
+These arguments, however, are harmfully ignorant and based upon flawed data.

-Teen Vogue recently released an article calling for a worldwide movement behind destigmatizing sex work.
-Titled “Why Sex Work Is Real Work,” the article’s author -- South African doctor Tlaleng Mofokeng -- claims that sex workers are unfairly criminalized and said criminalization is “a form of violence by governments that contributes to a high level of stigma and discrimination.”
-Why should the work of call-girls and prostitutes be stigmatized, she asks, while she -- someone who advises and deals with sexual health regularly -- is accepted by society?
+Teen Vogue recently released an article calling for a worldwide movement to destigmatize sex work.
+Titled “Why Sex Work Is Real Work,” the article’s author - South African doctor Tlaleng Mofokeng - claims that sex workers are unfairly criminalized and said criminalization is “a form of violence by governments that contributes to a high level of stigma and discrimination.”
+Why should the work of call-girls and prostitutes be stigmatized, she asks, while she - someone who advises and deals with sexual health regularly - is accepted by society?
 Isn’t she, too, technically a sex worker?

 The wordplay is misleading.